-- Hard goat cheese: Hard goat cheese is made from pasteurised milk and also contains a little moisture which makes it safe for pregnant women.
+Hard goat cheese is made from pasteurised milk and also contains a little moisture which makes it safe for pregnant women.
 Due to the moisture content in hard cheese, the harmful bacteria cannot thrive and hence it has very less chance of contamination.
 Pasteurized and unpasteurised hardbound cheese are considered safe for consumption during pregnancy.

-- Pasteurized goat cheese: Pasteurized cheese of any variety is considered safe during pregnancy, except for the ones which is ripened on the surface.
+Pasteurized cheese of any variety is considered safe during pregnancy, except for the ones which is ripened on the surface.
 The process of destroying the bacteria, yeast and mould found in raw milk is termed as pasteurization.

-- Cheese made from sheep’s milk: Varieties of cheese like feta, and halloumi, that are made from sheep’s milk are considered safe during pregnancy.
+Varieties of cheese like feta, and halloumi, that are made from sheep’s milk are considered safe during pregnancy.
 This is mainly because of the way they are made.
 Feta cheese comes with high salt content and halloumi cheese has a semi-hard brined consistency which makes it safe for pregnancy as the bacteria contamination is less likely to happen in this variety.

 Types of Goat Cheese That Are Unsafe During Pregnancy

 Some varieties of goat cheese are best avoided during pregnancy as they can cause food poisoning.
 Avoid eating the following types of goat cheese when pregnant.